necaris/mcpunk/README.md

 - Switch up chunk fetching, like let's say
   - each chunk has a randomly generated id that's used to get its details (makes llm_known_chunks redundant 💩)
-  - Don't require filtering on chunk type when searching, just search for all chunk types
-  - When listing chunks in a file, include chunk type, chunk id, numer of characters in chunk content
+  - When listing chunks in a file, chunk id, number of  characters in chunk content
 - Include module-level comments when extracting python module-level statements.
 - Caching of a project, so it doesn't need to re-parse all files every time you restart MCP client